cp024s/100-days-of-RTL/README.md

 ## License

-This project is licensed under the `Apache License 2.0` - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the `BSD 3-Clause License` - see the [LICENSE](LICENSE) file for details.

 ## Usage